 NASHUA - FC : USA - NH 1894 E chime Mary Park Nutt Memorial Chime The First Church, Congregational (UCC) JAMESTOWN : USA - NY 1894 C chime St.Luke's Episcopal Church ATLANTA - CSE : USA - GA 1895 C [chime] Cotton States Exposition Cincinnati : USA - OH 1896 - great St.Francis de Sales Catholic Church CINCINNATI - W : USA - OH 1897 C (chime) Westwood United Methodist Church NASHVILLE - T : USA - TN 1897 C chime Tulip Street United Methodist Church INDIANAPOLIS - STP : USA - IN 1900 C [chime] St.Paul's Lutheran Church MORGANTOWN : USA - WV 1904 F chime Wesley United Methodist Church MORGANTOWN : USA - WV 1904 I chime Wesley United Methodist Church CINCINNATI - W : USA - OH 1905 R chime Westwood United Methodist Church PORTLAND - LC : USA - OR 1905 C [chime] Lewis & Clark Centennial Exposition QUINCY : USA - IL 1905 C chime Arethusa Helen Woodruff Memorial Chime St.John's Parish (ACNA) DAYTON - F : USA - OH 1907 E chime First [English] Lutheran Church (ELCA) SCOTTDALE : USA - PA 1907 C chime First Regular Baptist Church (ABC) LOS ANGELES - HP : USA - CA 1908 C chime Otis Memorial Chimes "The Bells of Hollywood" Hollywood Forever Memorial Park (was Hollywood Memorial Park Cemetery)

-The Buckeye Bell Foundry was established in Cincinnati, Ohio, in 1837, by George Washington Coffin.
+The Buckeye Bell Foundry was established in Cincinnati, Ohio, in 1837, by George W. Coffin.
+(For years, it was thought that his name was George Washington Coffin; however, no documention of that middle name has yet been found.)
 He produced by far the most ornately decorated bells of any American bellfounder, but almost all of them were small- to medium-sized single bells.

 That foundry name was maintained throughout more than a century of operation, in spite of various changes in proprietorship, which were reported in a Vanduzen catalog issued in 1922.
 (See sub-headings above.)
 The name "Vanduzen" has been selected for this index because it best represents the relatively short portion of this foundry's history during which chimes were being produced.